puppetlabs/puppet-docs/source/dashboard/index.markdown

 ---
 layout: default
-title: Puppet Dashboard Documentation
+title: "Puppet Dashboard Documentation"
 ---

-Puppet Dashboard Documentation Index
+Puppet Dashboard Documentation
 ======

 Puppet Dashboard is an optional web app that lets you inspect and control your Puppet infrastructure.